corrode/corrode.github.io/content/blog/immutability/index.md

 Since the algorithm mutates the original array, the program's state changes throughout its execution, which demands a lot of mental gymnastics from the reader.

+## Immutable Quicksort

-Here is a _functional quicksort_ version that doesn't use `mut` at all:
+Here is an "immutable" version which doesn't use `mut` at all:

 ```rust
 pub fn quicksort_partition<T: PartialOrd + Clone>(array: &[T]) -> Vec<T> {